GreyLimit/Logic-Sampler/README.md

 If you select a high trigger, and the line is already high it waits for the line to go low before waiting for the low-high edge trigger.

-If select a low trigger, the reverse applies.
+If you select a low trigger, the reverse applies.

 When a sample is triggered (or simple started) the output displays thus:
 ```